InvisibleUp/SonicR-BlenderUtils-2/README.md

 ## Usage

 One the plug-in is installed and activated, go to File > Import, and select "Sonic R Track (.bin)".
 Select the .bin file you prepared in the setup step.
-In the sidebar on the right, select the name of the track you selected and, optionally, the weather and time of day to enable custom lighting.
+In the sidebar on the right, you can select the weather and time of day to enable custom lighting.
+You can also override the track metadata file to use, if needed.

 As of right now, only imports are supported.